mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>Themes</h5>
       <p>
-        Shows you how to use themes in your dashboard.
+        Shows you how to use the dark or the light theme in your dashboard.
       </p>
     </div>
   </div>